Establishing significance of gravitational-wave signals from a single observatory in the PyCBC offline search

 Figure~\ref{fig:qscan_plots} shows time--frequency plots of the events newly-found by this work.
 We see that a few of the events are strong enough to be seen by eye in the plots, these are the strong signals we would be concerned about missing in a coincident-only search.

-No events lost significance in order to move above the two-per-year threshold for inclusion in the results.

-We have seen that using the method described here, we are able to recover signals seen in a single detector, as well as improving our estimates of the significance of other signals by removing the single-detector events from the background estimates.
+We have seen that using the method described here, we are able to recover signals seen in a single detector, as well as improving our estimates of the significance of other signals by removing the\inserted{ triggers close to} single-detector events from the background estimates\inserted{ of coincident events}.